A Guide to CI/CD Testing: Importance, Best Practices, and Tools

 7. Lower strain on development

-CI, short for continuous integration, is a cornerstone of DevOps, advocating for developers to regularly integrate code alterations into a central repository where automated builds and tests are executed.
+Continuous integration (CI), which is perhaps the most notable part of DevOps, advocates for developers to frequently merge their code changes into a central repository such that automated builds and tests can be run.
 On the other hand, CD encompasses the actual deployment of code.

 Contact Us For Automation Testing Services